Santhoshkumard11/Covi-Org/README.md

 # Covi-Org
-Covi Org is a Power App which provides your the ability to view trends and tracker your employees and alert co-workers in case of emergency.
+Covi Org is a Power App that provides you the ability to view trends and tracker your employees status and alert co-workers in case of emergency.
 It can help you collect vaccination status and other details in just click of a button through Outlook Actionable Message.
 Send periodic notification to all the unvaccinated employees to update their status (configurable).
+The most important feature is generating near real-time graphs with the data from Cosmos DB.

 ## YouTube Demo Video 📺📺